petar/vitamix/README.md

 it is starved out of CPU resources by other running processes (e.g. a web server experiencing a denial-of-service attack).

+In summary, we would like to be able to execute _any_ Go program, while eliminating

-_vitamix_ meets precise these needs:
+_vitamix_ accommodates precisely these needs: _vitamix is a tool that allows one to execute_

-> _vitamix_ gives a way to engineer the perception
-> of time of any algorithm that is supplied in Go source code.
+## Concept

 ## Principle of operation

 _vitamix_ consists of two parts:

-* Source-to-source transformer, which rewrites the source
+* Source-to-source transformer which rewrites the program source, and
+* Go package which is utilized by the rewritten source and acts as an additional runtime (additional to the Go runtime).

 To install,